OpenNebula/docs/source/advanced_components/marketplace/container_images_usage.rst

 - Linux kernel >= 4.21
 - `CONFIG_PVH` enabled for the guest kernel.

-If the requirements are fulfilled, the only think need to book the container image as a VM is to add the kernel image to the VM template and set the root device (e.g ``vda``).
+If the requirements are fulfilled, the only thing needed to boot the container image as a VM is to add the kernel image to the VM template and set the root device (e.g ``vda``).

 Getting Kernel Images
 ====================================================